angel2d/angel2d/README.markdown

         capabilities of those libraries.
 So if you know what you're doing, you can be making direct OpenGL calls or manually affecting the Box2D physics simulation.
+    * In short, we strive to keep our code relatively shallow -- it's always relatively easy to find the code doing the actual work, so you're not slugging through multiple levels of OO redirection.

 Getting Started